StrangeBeeCorp/docs/docs/thehive/administration/organizations/about-organizations-sharing-rules.md

 Follow this step-by-step instructions to see [how to share observables on an existing case](../../user-guides/analyst-corner/cases/share-an-observable.md).

-!!! tip "Sharing rules override"
-    The new local sharing rules defined for tasks and observables within a case override the global configuration set when creating an organization.

 ## How sharing rules work together

 | Cases ↓ \ Tasks and observables → | *manual* | *autoShare* |